 Regulated transcription: A family of transcription factors designated SREBP (sterol regulatory element binding proteins) regulate synthesis of cholesterol and fatty acids.
 Of these, SREBP-2 mainly regulates cholesterol synthesis.
-(SREBP-1c mainly acid synthesis.) regulates fatty When sterol levels are low, SREBP-2 is released by cleavage of a membrane-bound transcription of protein.
-SREBP-2 activates genes for HMG-CoA precursor Reductase and other enzymes of the pathway for cholesterol synthesis.
+(SREBP-1c mainly regulates fatty acid synthesis.)

+When sterol levels are low, SREBP-2 is released by cleavage of a membrane-bound precursor protein.
+SREBP-2 activates transcription of genes for HMG-CoA Reductase and other enzymes of the pathway for cholesterol synthesis.